celo-org/celo-monorepo/packages/cli/releasing.md

 - change all @celo/** dependencies which are pointing to the unpublished -dev version to published versions

+- check that @celo/phone-number-privacy-common in @celo/identity  and @celo/encrypted-backup packages points to a published version.

 - update cli version in cli/package.json to next version with a pre-release (eg -beta.x) suffix

 - run `yarn generate:shrinkwrap`